tavetisyan95/mlflow_web_app/README.md

 ## Install Dependencies and Start Web Servers

 Run the following in terminal:

 `bash start.sh 4000`

 `4000` indicates the port that the MLflow UI will be run on.
 This UI is separate from our app and is a product of the MLflow team.

 You may enter another port number if you wish, except for 3000, 5000, and 8080.
 These are used by our React app, the Flask web server, and http-server respectively.

-NOTE: Make sure that ports 3000, 4000, 5000, and 8080 are publicly available (otherwise you may run into CORs issues).
+NOTE: Make sure that ports 3000, 4000, 5000, and 8080 are publicly available and unused by other processes.
+If not, either free them up or use other ports.

 The app and the MLflow UI should launch in your web browser.
-If it doesn't, navigate to http://localhost:3000 (for our app) and http://localhost:4000 (for the MLflow UI).
+If they don't, navigate to http://localhost:3000 (for our app) and http://localhost:4000 (for the MLflow UI).

 The app will have been fully launched once its webpage opens in the browser.